Simpleskyline/Tranquil-Telvin/README.md

 ## About Me

-I'm a Computer Science student at the **Catholic University of Eastern Africa**, passionate about building real-world web applications that solve actual problems.
 I specialize in full-stack development — from clean, responsive frontends to secure, well-architected backends.

 I'm currently seeking an **internship or attachment opportunity** to grow in a professional environment.
 Fluent in **English** and **Swahili**.